fourjuaneight/landing/src/single/uses.md

 draft: false
 ---

+Here's some of the stuff I use for work and procrastination.

 ## Hardware
 ### Desktop
 - **iMac 27" (2019)** - A big Mac for making shiny squares look extra crispy.